Jensic/php-3/README.md

 # php-3
-A school project learning php
+A school project learning php.
+A simple todo list.